Should you focus on trying to sound like a native English speaker?

 When you focus your attention on collocations, it’s vital to create true personalised sentences with them.
-With a few thousand personalised sentences swimming around in your brain, you’ll be well prepared for your future conversations.
-This is the essence of fluency - having a range of personalised sentences at the tip of your tongue.
+With a few thousand personalised sentences "swimming" around in your brain, you’ll be well prepared for your future conversations.
+That is the essence of fluency - having a range of personalised sentences at the tip of your tongue.
 Naturally, it’s vital that you read through these sentences on a regular basis for them to stick in your mind.

 THE OUTCOME OF TRYING TO SOUND LIKE A NATIVE SPEAKER IS DEEP DISAPPOINTMENT